Cesar Chavez: Growing schisms: 1978–1982

 Opposition to Chavez's hostility to illegal migrants led senior UFW members in Texas and Arizona to break from the union and form their own groups, such as the Texas Farm Workers Union and the Maricopa County Organizing Project.
 Chavez and his cousin Manuel went to Texas to try and rally opposition to the schism.
 Manuel also went to Arizona, where he introduced a range of measures to undermine the new group.
 This led to the investigative journalist Tom Barry looking into Manuel's activities.
-It was revealed that under a pseudonym he had become a melon grower in Mexico, and that he was initiating strikes among U.S. melon pickers as a means of improving the market for his own produce.
+It was revealed that under a pseudonym he had become a melon grower in Mexico, and that he was initiating strikes among US melon pickers as a means of improving the market for his own produce.

 The UFW's reputation was further damaged after the magazine Reason exposed that the union had improperly spent nearly $1 million in federal funds.
 Federal and national investigations followed, confirming these allegations.
 The government asked the UFW to return over $250,000 in funds while the Internal Revenue Service ruled that the union owed $390,000 in back social security and federal unemployment taxes.

 In 1982, the UFW held a celebration of the twentieth anniversary of its first convention at San Jose.
-It was in October that year that Chavez's father died, with the funeral being held in San Jose.
+In October 1982, Chavez's father died, with the funeral held in San Jose.
 Chavez was also involving himself in a broader range of leftist events.
 He co-chaired Tom Hayden and Jane Fonda's fund-raising dinner for their Campaign for Economic Democracy.
-In the summer of 1982 he also appeared at Peace Sunday, an anti-nuclear event.
+In the summer of 1982 he appeared at Peace Sunday, an anti-nuclear event.
 The UFW had established itself as one of the largest political donors in California.
 Its political donations were often concealed from the public, funneled through intermediary committees.
 It donated thousands of dollars to Howard Berman's campaign to unseat Leo McCarthy as the Speaker of the California State Assembly because of McCarthy's role in defeating Proposition 14.
 Many Democrats feared that Berman would be beholden to Chavez and so backed Willie Brown, who won.
 The UFW subsequently also donated to Willie Brown.